Hover-zoom for buyer's agents: a listing-photo inspection checklist

 Baseboards and door frames.
 Warping, separation from the wall, and water lines near the floor all point to moisture problems.

 Floor transitions.
 The way floors meet at doorways tells you a lot about how the house was renovated.
 Clean transitions suggest a professional job.
-Mismatched heights, gaps, and improvised trim are DIY red flags.
+Mismatched heights, gaps, and improvised trim are DIY red flags worth raising.

 Window frames.
 Condensation, fogging between panes, and peeling paint on sills tell you about window age and ventilation.